CommonGarden/Grow-IoT/README.md

 ./run.sh
 ```

 And that's it!
-Visit http://localhost:3000 with your browser of choice; you should now have a meteor application running.
+Visit http://localhost:3000 with your browser of choice; you should now have the application running.

 # Hardware setup

 Grow-IoT works with many devices.
-Updated instructions for connecting comming soon.
+Updated instructions for connecting comming soon...

 ### Distributed Data Protocol

-You can interact with the Grow-IoT api using the Distributed Data Protocol.
-There are DDP Clients available in many different programming languages, see http://meteorpedia.com/read/DDP_Clients for a list.
+You can interact with the Grow-IoT api using the Distributed Data Protocol. *There are DDP Clients available in many different programming languages*, see http://meteorpedia.com/read/DDP_Clients for a list.

+We use the Node.js client with [Grow.js](https://github.com/CommonGarden/Grow.js): https://github.com/oortcloud/node-ddp-client

 # 'Cloud' setup
 ### Setting up an instance on Meteor Galaxy